Constantinople: Foundation of Byzantium

-Constantinople was founded by the Roman emperor Constantine I (272–337) in 324 on the site of an already-existing city, Byzantium, which was settled in the early days of Greek colonial expansion, around 657 BC, by colonists of the city-state of Megara.
-This is the first major settlement that would develop on the site of later Constantinople, but the first known settlement was that of Lygos, referred to in Pliny's Natural Histories.
-Apart from this, little is known about this initial settlement.
-The site, according to the founding myth of the city, was abandoned by the time Greek settlers from the city-state of Megara founded Byzantium (Βυζάντιον) in around 657 BC, across from the town of Chalcedon on the Asiatic side of the Bosphorus.
+Constantinople was founded by the Roman emperor Constantine I (272–337) in 324 on the site of an already-existing city, Byzantium (Βυζάντιον), which was settled in the early days of Greek colonial expansion, around 657 BC, by colonists of the city-state of Megara, across from the town of Chalcedon on the Asiatic side of the Bosphorus.

 Hesychius of Miletus wrote that some "claim that people from Megara, who derived their descent from Nisos, sailed to this place under their leader Byzas, and invented the fable that his name was attached to the city."
 Some versions of the founding myth say Byzas was the son of a local nymph, while others say he was conceived by one of Zeus' daughters and Poseidon.
 Hesychius also gives alternate versions of the city's founding legend, which he attributed to old poets and writers: